jinanshdharod/payment-gateway-integration/README.md

 # payment-gateway-integration
-It is donation website created using css and html and integrated with razorpay for easy payments
+It is donation website created using css and html and integrated with razorpay for easy payments.This is an Internship task under "THE SPARKS FOUNDATION"